We may receive compensation when you click on links to products from our partners.

 Private Sector Jobs Offer Some Leeway

 But how about those of us looking for jobs in the private sector but not in the creative industry?
-Will a designer resume make your resume stand out?
-Or, will an overreaching and not-standard resume result in you being overlooked?
+Will a designer resume make

 Some hiring managers and H.R. execs simply see a designer resume as distracting and desperate.
 “Resumes should be clear, clean, and to the point,” says Sue Karlin, President of Suka Creative.